Will You Regret Choosing Creative Freedom Over MONEY?

 I’ve been told I have the potential to make much more money than I currently do.
 A friend once told me, “You’re wasting your God-given talent being creative simply for fun.“

 I’ve grown envious of people who prolifically create on-demand sustainable life-hack content.
-They remind us of our shortcomings while offering a paid solution to those with extra coins lying around.
+They remind us of our shortcomings while offering a paid solution to those with extra coins.
 These days, I’m lucky if I make .04 cents a month publishing on Medium.
 Who knew?

 But in all fairness to the established pros, I am unwilling to put in their level of effort to become a best-selling author on Medium or Substack.